Smoky Mountain Road Trip: Unexpected Gems

-When I take a trip, I try to see and do as much as I can.
-When my extended family decided to rent a cabin in Gatlinburg last year, I decided to make a road trip out of it.
-My husband, two-year-old son and I drove from New Orleans to Atlanta, through Georgia and North Carolina to Gatlinburg, and through North Alabama on our way back over the course of 10 days, finding some unexpected gems along the way.
+As the nation’s most visited national park, a Smoky Mountain road trip should be on everyone’s bucket list.
+Personally, when I take a trip, I try to see and do as much as I can.
+When my extended family decided to rent a cabin in Gatlinburg, I decided to make a road trip out of it.
+My husband, two-year-old son and I drove from New Orleans to Atlanta and through Georgia.
+We trekked across North Carolina to Gatlinburg, then North Alabama on our way back.
+Our sojourn transpired over the course of 10 days and we found some unexpected gems along the way.

 FIRST STOP: GEORGIA